rustfs/docs.rustfs.com/docs/features/aliyun/index.md

 ## Encryption Key Management

-There are no native OpenShift key management capabilities.
+There are no native Alibaba Cloud ACK key management capabilities.
 Therefore, RustFS recommends using HashiCorp Vault to store keys outside the object storage system.
 This is a best practice for cloud-native applications.

 For all production environments, we recommend enabling encryption on all buckets by default.
 RustFS uses AES-256-GCM or ChaCha20-Poly1305 encryption to protect data integrity and confidentiality with negligible performance impact.